redstone-finance/redstone-docs/docs/redstone-credora/methodologies/defi-rating-scale/index.md

 ![DeFi Ratins Scale](/img/defiRatingScale.png)

 :::info
+Probability of Significant Loss (PSL) is an annualized probability of a product to experience a loss of 1% or more of principal.
+PSL is expressed as a percentage and serves as the quantitative basis for Credora's DeFi Rating Scale.
+A lower PSL indicates a lower likelihood of meaningful capital impairment within a given year.
 The rating scale is designed to maximize differentiation across DeFi products while remaining easy to read and interpret.
-As benchmarks, tokenized treasuries such as BUIDL are assigned an A+ rating, while as of the date of the document Morpho vaults and markets begin at an A rating.
+As benchmarks, stablecoins such as USDC are assigned an A+ rating, while as of the date of the document Morpho vaults and markets begin at an A rating.
 :::

 ## Deriving the DeFi Rating Scale